RatJuggler/guinea-bot/README.md

   -l, --log-level [DEBUG|INFO|WARNING]
                                   Show additional logging information.
                                   [default: INFO]
+  -m, --metrics                   Publish metrics on the internal state of the
+                                  bot.  [default: False]
+  -o, --port INTEGER RANGE        Port that any published metrics will be
-  -q, --quiet                     Run without invoking the Twitter API.
+                                  available on.  [default: 8000] -q, --quiet                     Run without invoking the Twitter API.
                                   [default: False]
   -t, --test                      Test the Twitter access tokens and exit.